 - City bikes can have any type of brake set up, caliper, coaster, drum or roller brakes, or even disc brakes.

-- City bikes often simply have 1 to 8 gears, though folks in hilly cities may have 3 chain rings with 21 gears.
+- City bikes often only have 1 to 8 gears, though folks in hilly cities may have 3 chain rings with 21 gears.

 - Many city bikes have racks and/or baskets to handle carrying groceries or running other city errands.
 While not cargo bikes per say, they are often designed to be able to handle some load on their front and/or rear racks.

-These kind of bikes are more and more popular, and I try to get pictures, or even doing a test ride when I have time.
-Check out the Bike Reviews section in the side navigation on this blog for a combined list of all the various bikes that I’ve had a chance to ride.
-Scroll down this page for links to posts on the various city bikes I’ve come across in Chicago.
+I try to snap photos, do a quick interview, or even doing a test ride when I see these bikes.
+The Bike Reviews section in the side navigation on this blog links to bikes I’ve had a chance to ride or scroll down this page some great city bikes I’ve encountered in Chicago.

 Electra makes a lot of amazingly cool cruiser bikes, the great upright Ticino line, as well as their own popular take on Dutch bikes, the Amsterdam series.
 They make them in both men’s and women’s (i.e. step-through) frames, 3 and 8 speeds, and one model – the Classic – is made with a steel frame.
 Price-wise they run from about $750-$1500.
 You can read the review I wrote after riding a couple of models here.
 You can see a few pictures of ones that I keep seeing downtown in this post as well.

 It’s so great that I can add bikes made in Chicago to this page!
 The Rambler, from Legacy Frameworks here in Chicago is one of 3 styles of their Rambler bike – a step-through, diamond-frame, and disc-brake version.
 I’ve done some test-rides on the largest frame-size of the step-through, and even at 6ft tall it worked for me.
-These bikes come in some great colors and have many options beyond the standard ones listed below.
-They are a little pricier though, with the standard features bike running about $1700.
+These bikes come in some great colors and have many options beyond the standard ones listed below. the A Rambler with standard features runs about $1700.

 Standard features includes: